 Regularly scooping awards, praise and attention is Ben Shewry’s Attica, a Ripponlea fine-diner that spotlights Native Australian produce with passion and flair.
 There’s no choice to be made, only a multi-plate tasting menu which often tips well into double digits.
 Taking you on journey through some of Australia’s traditional and most unique culinary corners, the dishes are populated with foraged treasures such as witchetty grubs, kelp and finger lime ensuring that you’ll get more than a meal – you’ll get an education.

 Nothing epitomises Melbourne’s essence like this loft-feel venue.
 Somehow simultaneously timeless and on-trend, the Flinders Lane restaurant is damn tasty, too; brace for South East-Asian effervescence in the form of aromatic curries, juicy salads and sticky, salty and spicy meats.
-The tasting menu for groups is a no-brainer – there’s barely anything on the menu you won’t want to sample.
+The tasting menu for groups is a no-brainer – there’s unlikely to be much on the menu you won’t want to sample.

 Need proof that Canberra isn’t as straight-laced as its grid-like streets and manicured lawns?
 Visit Bar Rochford, a wine bar unlike other wine bars, which occupies an upstairs space in the capital’s oldest edifice, the Melbourne Building.
-Alongside its healthy list of tipples, this rustic and intimate space serves some of the best food in the country, a simple, relaxed smattering of delicious things including pairings of kangaroo and macadamia and blackberry or kingfish with pineapple and jalapeno.
+Alongside its healthy list of tipples, this rustic and intimate space serves some of the best food in the country, a simple, relaxed smattering of delicious things including burrata, nectarine and tomato and anchovy toast with gribiche.

 Taking over an old Art Deco apartment, Perth’s Balthazar immediately strikes diners with a sleek, inviting warmth.
 The menu rejects the appeal of the delicate, overdone dish – it’s just good food, done well (done better if you make your way around the expertly selected wine list).

-Perth’s Wildflower puts an elegant foot forward into the city’s hospitality scene with dedicated focus native Australian cultivation, cooking techniques and ingredients.
-The menu is informed by the Noongar calendar, the six seasons recognised by the Indigenous community, and everything stems from here.
+Perth’s Wildflower puts an elegant foot forward into the city’s hospitality scene with a focus on native Australian cultivation, cooking techniques and ingredients.
+The menu is informed by the Noongar calendar, the six seasons recognised by the Indigenous community, and everything stems from there.

 With your feet in the desert and the stars as your ceiling, there are few eateries with more ambience than Longitude 131°.
 The drawcard is unquestionably its aspect towards towering Uluru but the food is no second fiddle; each ingredient is sustainably sourced and carefully handled, with special attention paid to native spoils such as macerated quandongs or tarragon-spiked lobster.